- What information must we provide when we collect personal data from individuals?

 Tell people if you transfer their personal data to any countries or organisations outside the EU.

-Say whether the transfer is made on the basis of an adequacy decision by the European Commission under Article 45 of the GDPR.
+Say whether the transfer is made on the basis of an adequacy decision by the European Commission under Article 45 of the UK GDPR.

-If the transfer is not made on the basis of an adequacy decision, give people brief information on the safeguards put in place in accordance with Article 46, 47 or 49 of the GDPR.
+If the transfer is not made on the basis of an adequacy decision, give people brief information on the safeguards put in place in accordance with Article 46, 47 or 49 of the UK GDPR.
 You must also tell people how to get a copy of the safeguards.

 |The retention periods for the personal data||